 The story, written by Stephen King under his Pen Name of "Richard Bachman", is better known for its 1987 film version with Arnold Schwarzenegger and Richard Dawson, which turned the story into one of a Blood Sport played by condemned criminals, and Richards' reason for entering the contest changes — he was framed for a massacre that he was actually trying to stop.
 In 2021 it has been reported that Edgar Wright is going to helm a new movie adaptation that will be Truer to the Text.
 It will be from Paramount Pictures which have perviously got the rights to the original version.

 Not to be confused with Running Man, the South Korean variety show.
 Or The Runner, an evidently unrelated 2016 series with a very similar premise (though presumably with nobody dying).

 The book provides examples of:

-- Bittersweet Ending: When Ben Richards with his last ounce of strength flips the aeroplane into autopilot and crashes it into the Games Network skyscraper.
-Also, the few allies Richards makes in his journey are heavily implied to die, his warnings about the mega corps poisoning the air being the cause of all the cancer spreading among the low class citizens are censored, and his wife and daughter are revealed to be dead since the beginning of the hunt.
+- Bittersweet Ending: When Ben Richards with his last ounce of strength flips the jetliner out of autopilot and crashes it into the Games Network skyscraper.
+Also, the few allies Richards makes in his journey are either heavily implied to die or are outright said to, his warnings about the mega corps poisoning the air being the cause of all the cancer and emphysema spreading among the lower class citizens are censored, and his wife and daughter are revealed to be have been dead since before he even appeared on the show.

 - Deadly Game: The eponymous Running Man, along with other wholesome family entertainment such as Treadmill to Bucks, a trivia game where contestants with heart or lung problems must answer questions while running a treadmill and trying to avoid passing out or dying.